John Percival Curtis ASHWORTH (1891–1917)

 John’s siblings

-- Rupert Henry William Ashworth (born 1892) sailed to Australia in 1912 and went on to New Zealand, possibly to join his brother John.
-He fought in Egypt in the New Zealand Expeditionary Force, and returned to farming in New Zealand after the war, marrying there in 1924.
+• Rupert Henry William Ashworth (born 1892) sailed to Australia in 1912 and went on to New Zealand, possibly to join his brother John, and stayed there when war broke out.
+He fought in Egypt in the New Zealand Expeditionary Force, and continued to farm in New Zealand after the war.
+In February 1924 he married Beatrice Katherine Abraham (known as Betty) of Palmerston North, and they had one child, Rosemary Ashworth, born on 3 January 1928.
+Rupert later became Curator of the Treaty House at Waitangi.
+He died in 1974.

 See also